mzimbres/rtcpp/README.md

 =============

   The disign for node based containers I came up with, can be though as something between Boost.Intrusive (but less intrusive) and STL containers.
-I also affers more guarantees than STL containers, for example, all member functions are noexcept.
-As an example, let us see the class bst, that is equivalent to std::set:
+It also offers more guarantees than STL containers.
+As an example, let us see the class bst, that has an interface very similar to std::set

   ```
   typedef bst<int>::node_type node_type; // Container node type.